laanp/Icarus_Mods_Separated/laanp-RespawnResourcesOW_Readme.md

-laanp-RespawnResourcesOW_v1_w133_P.pak
+laanp-RespawnResourcesOW_v1_w134_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 2.2.8.123948 (Week: 133)
+Compatible with Icarus Version: Rev. 2.2.9.124268 (Week: 134)

 ## Description:
 Resets all Open World resources in Olympus, Styx & Prometheus maps.
-Use this mod to reset your mines, nodes, trees & rocks.
+Use this mod to reset your mines, ore nodes, trees & rocks.
-NOTE*** Will not reset Scoria, Clay or Obsidian rock formations (anything you can mine with a Sledgehammer).

 ## Mod Details:
 Steps to reset all resources for Open World prospects: